jonroig/usBabyNames.js/README.md

 To safeguard privacy, we restrict our list of names to those with at least 5 occurrences.

 # Why
+Obviously, as a developer, I needed to make good, data driven decision about what to name my son.
 Written over a weekend in early 2016, usBabyNames.js was created when Jon Roig (<a href="https://twitter.com/runnr_az">@runnr_az</a>) found existing baby name data websites / apps / etc... to be totally ridiculous.
 Since all of these other resources build off the same central resource, <a href="https://www.ssa.gov/OACT/babynames/limits.html">the Social Security Administration baby names files</a>, and I was parsing the data anyway, I thought it'd be fun to learn how to package the whole thing up as an NPM module for anyone to use in the future.

 [npm-image]: https://img.shields.io/npm/v/usbabynames.svg?style=flat-square